Christini-Lab/Ortega_LivshitzRudy2009/README.md

   * **Timed** - Fixed time step.
   * **master** - Current used version, similar to Optimized.

+References:
-Devenyi, Ryan A., et al. "Differential roles of two delayed rectifier potassium currents in regulation of ventricular action potential duration and arrhythmia susceptibility."
+  * Devenyi, Ryan A., et al. "Differential roles of two delayed rectifier potassium currents in regulation of ventricular action potential duration and arrhythmia susceptibility."
 The Journal of physiology 595.7 (2017): 2301-2317.
-Livshitz, Leonid, and Yoram Rudy.
+  * Livshitz, Leonid, and Yoram Rudy.
 "Uniqueness and stability of action potential models during rest, pacing, and conduction using problem-solving environment."
 Biophysical journal 97.5 (2009): 1265-1276.

 This repository can be used as a subtree.
 Follow the directions below to add/update the model to your repository.